kristianernst/kristianernst.github.io/_posts/2023-09-07-autoencoders.markdown

 **Determinism vs stochastic:**

 - In a deterministic autoencoder, the encoder and decoder functions are deterministic mappings.
-Given an input *x*, the encoder produces a fixed latent representation *h*, and the decoder produces a fixed reconstruction \hat{x}.
+Given an input *x*, the encoder produces a fixed latent representation *h*, and the decoder produces a fixed reconstruction \\(\hat{x}\\).
 - In contrast, stochastic encoders and decoders introduce randomness into these mappings.
-The encoder produces a distribution over latent variables *h* given an input *x*, and the decoder produces a distribution over reconstructed inputs \hat{x} given a latent variable *h*.
+The encoder produces a distribution over latent variables *h* given an input *x*, and the decoder produces a distribution over reconstructed inputs \\(\hat{x}\\) given a latent variable *h*.

 If X is real valued we use a gaussian distribution and take the negative log-likelihood yields a mean squared error criterion.